writethedocs/www/docs/conf/australia/2019/news/cfp-reminder.rst

 G'day fellow documentarians!

 Here is the latest update about our Australian conference.
-Our `call for proposals <https://www.writethedocs.org/conf/australia/2019/cfp/>`_ ends at midnight August 9, that is *tomorrow*!
+Our `call for proposals <https://www.writethedocs.org/conf/australia/2019/cfp/>`_ ends at midnight August 9, that is *very soon inded*!

 `Tickets for the conference are still on sale <https://www.writethedocs.org/conf/australia/2019/tickets/>`_.

 Read on for more details on both!

-Submit your talk by end of the day tomorrow!
+Submit your talk by end of the day!
 --------------------------------------------

 As always, we're eagerly looking forward to `your submissions <https://www.writethedocs.org/conf/australia/2019/cfp/#submit-your-proposal>`_!
 We’ll be reviewing all the talk proposals this month, and will be contacting everyone who submitted a proposal by {{ cfp.notification }}.